About

 Highest word count

-Eventually I started using Linux after a certain user in a Debian IRC had mentioned a new release for an Operating System that was "revolutionary", it had all this new software to make the linux desktop better, a new web view software called Oxide.
-Knowing nothing about these things I asked if he could show me how to install this "Ubuntu" thing.
-For the next 4 hours, he proceeded to show me the Ubuntu install page and walked me through how to dual-boot it on my old Dell desktop family computer, and taught me how to use the apt package manager.
-My dad was angry at me to say the least because he thought I had ruined the computer.
-I had installed Ubuntu 14.04 - Trusty Tahr, which I remember just sounding like a super hero name where the both words begin with the same letter.
-The logo looked cool, a small trivial fact that intruiged my 14 year old impressionable mind, probably what initially drove me to use it, ontop of the fact that I felt guilty that this stranger had just spent 4 hours on an IRC helping me install it.
+Eventually I started using Linux after a user in a Debian IRC gleefully mentioned a new release for an Operating System that was "revolutionary", it had all this exciting new software to make the linux desktop better, a web engine library called Oxide.
+Knowing nothing about these arcane technologies, I asked if he could show me how to install this "Ubuntu" thing.
+For the next 4 hours he proceeded to show me the Ubuntu install page and walked me through how to dual-boot it on my old Dell desktop family computer, as well as showing me how to use the apt package manager.
+At the 4 hour mark, my father barged in, immediately bewildered by the orange background and goat-like animal on the family desktop, recognizing that this wasn't the same desktop he saw that morning, quickly rushed to the keyboard while telling me I had installed a virus.
+After careful mitigation, rebooting to windows, and reassuring him that it wasn't a virus, I had successfuly averted a disasterous beating.
+I had installed Ubuntu 14.04 - Trusty Tahr, somehow not discouraged by merely dodging a beating, I quickly rebooted back to Ubuntu and began to explore this new orange world.
+The logo looked cool, a small trivial observation that intruiged my 14 year old impressionable mind, I clicked through all the apps, and found my way to terminal.
+And that's the story of how a helpful Ubuntu evangelist, a web engine library, and an orange Tahr came together to influence my career choice.

 Ever Since then I've been using Linux as my main Operating System, only switching back to windows (dualboot or virt) to game.
-Fast forward a couple years, I genuinely just enjoy the flexability and the freedom of customizability that linux gives me.
+Fast forward a couple years, I like the flexability and the freedom of customizability that linux has.
 This is what my linux journey looked like:

 Ubuntu -> Debian -> Arch -> Manjaro -> Gentoo -> Void -> Arch -> Debian.